 July 25 @ 9:00 am - July 26 @ 8:30 pm

 This year USA will host the East African Institute of Architects (EAIA) AGM and Council meeting which will be combined with our annual Symposium under the theme: “The Changing Role of the Architect Today: the New Global Agenda to create sustainable and resilient urban development”.

-The two day event will run on Thursday 25th and Friday 26th July 2019 at the Imperial Resort Hotel, Entebbe.
+The two day event will run on Thursday 25th and Friday 26th July 2019 at the Imperial Botanical Hotel, Entebbe.

 The international arena

 The New Urban Agenda was adopted at the United Nations Conference on Housing and Sustainable Urban Development (Habitat III) in Quito, Ecuador, on 20 October 2016.
 It was endorsed by the United Nations General Assembly at its sixty-eighth plenary meeting of the seventy-first session on 23 December 2016.